seabeya/tech-stack/go/README.md

      ```

 > [!IMPORTANT]
-> In Go, only identifiers (variables, functions, types, etc.) that start with an uppercase letter are exported and can be accessed from other packages.
+> In Go, only identifiers (variables, fields, functions, types etc.) that start with an uppercase letter are exported and can be accessed from other packages.

 <br>